-As those tracks use "polymorphic" layouts: they can be configured in various ways to match your eurorack needs.
+Those tracks are using 'polymorphic' layouts: they can be configured in various ways to match your eurorack needs.

 To set a track layout:

 - Scroll the encoder to select the track to configure. - Press X to start the configurator. - Select the number of voices that the track will control. - Select one of the predefined layout for those voices.